 Edouard Naegelin, Sr., came to town in 1868 with a sack of flour and less than a dollar in his pocket and opened his first bakery.
 He called it Naeglin’s Bakery.
 It is now the oldest bakery in Texas.
 For over 140 years, the bakery has been serving the public their signature breakfast items.
 You can expect delicious strudels, pastries, coffee cake, kolaches, and more sweet goodies.
 Start your morning either at a table inside or by drive-thru.

-There’s also barbeque, Tex Mex, and fast food in town.
+There’s German food, barbecue, Tex Mex, and fast food in town.
 You name it, New Braunfels has it.
 If you like good Mexican food, try La Cosecha Mexican Table — a neighborhood favorite.
 Really, the choices for lunch are endless.

 The times my family has been to New Braunfels, we’ve had dinner in Gruene.
 Dining is spectacular at Gristmill River Restaurant and Bar.
 The ambiance inside and out is not to be missed, and the food and service are awesome.
 Gruene is so small, you can park and walk the whole town, so if the line is long here, walk down the street to Gruene River Grill.